7-day Morocco tour from Casablanca to Marrakech with desert and cities

 • Travel Time: Local touring (walking + short drives within Fes)

-Day 5: Fes → Ifrane → Ziz Valley → Merzouga desert
+Day 5: Fes → Ifrane → Ziz Valley → Merzouga Desert

 After breakfast, you'll depart for the Sahara Desert on this exciting journey.
 Your first stop is Ifrane, known as "the little Switzerland of Morocco" for its alpine-style architecture and clean, orderly streets.

-From there, you'll enter the Cedar Forest of the Middle Atlas Mountains , where you're likely to see Barbary macaques in their natural habitat.
+From there, you'll enter the Cedar Forest of the Middle Atlas Mountains, where you're likely to see Barbary macaques in their natural habitat.

 You'll stop in Midelt for lunch, then follow the Ziz Valley, with several viewpoints offering sweeping views of palm oases and deep gorges.